 Getting Compensation for a Minor Car Accident

-Many car accident victims make the mistake of not pursuing compensation unless the crash was severe.
-After a minor car accident, especially one in which the physical injuries are not serious, victims often feel that it is not worth their time to contact a lawyer and try to go after the other driver or their insurance company.
+Many car accident victims make the mistake of not pursuing compensation unless the crash is severe.
+After a minor collision, especially one in which the physical injuries are not serious, victims may feel it is not worth their time to contact a lawyer and try to go after the other driver or their insurance company for financial recovery.

-The problem with this is it ignores non-economic damages, which can be a source of significant compensation for many car accident victims, including some in minor collisions.
-In fact, you can sue for a car accident even if you’re not hurt and collect pain and suffering damages.
+The problem is that this ignores non-economic damages, which can be a source of significant compensation after many car accidents, including some minor collisions.
+In fact, you could sue for a car accident even if you’re not hurt and collect pain and suffering damages.

-Only after evaluating your case can a car accident attorney let you know how much money you might be eligible to receive and whether it is worth your time to pursue damages from the other driver and their insurer.
+Our car accident attorneys can evaluate your case and let you know how much money you might be eligible to receive.
+They can also let you know if it is worth your time to pursue damages from the other driver and their insurer.

-There is no “average” amount you can expect to get for a minor car accident settlement because each case has unique details.
 In states with no caps on damages, there is no limit to how much you can earn.
-If your lawyer can make a successful case for a settlement of a certain dollar amount, then you can recover that amount from the at-fault party.
+If your lawyer can make a successful case for a settlement of a certain dollar amount, you can recover that amount from the at-fault party.

-Car accident victims are eligible to recover both economic and non-economic damages.
-Economic damages refer to losses involving actual monetary depletion.
-They include:
+Car accident victims are often eligible to recover both economic and non-economic damages.
+Economic damages refer to actual monetary losses, such as:

 - Medical bills